google/gnostic/README.md

 2. [Optional] Build and run the compiler generator.
-This uses the OpenAPI JSON schema to generate a Protocol Buffer language file that describes the OpenAPI specification and a Go-language file of code that will read a JSON or YAML OpenAPI representation into the generated protocol buffers.
-Precompiled versions of these files are in the OpenAPIv2 directory.
+This uses the OpenAPI JSON schema to generate a Protocol Buffer language file that describes the OpenAPI specification and a Go-language file of code that will read a JSON OpenAPI representation into the generated protocol buffers.
+Pre-generated versions of these files are in the OpenAPIv2 directory.

         cd $GOPATH/src/github.com/googleapis/openapi-compiler/generator
         go build generator.go
         cd ..
         ./generator/generator

-3. Generate protocol buffer support code.
-You'll find the generated protocol buffer code at `$GOPATH/src/openapi`.
+3. [Optional] Generate protocol buffer support code.
+A pre-generated version of this file is checked into the OpenAPIv2 directory.
+This step requires a local installation of protoc, the Protocol Buffer Compiler.
+You can get protoc [here](https://github.com/google/protobuf).

         go generate github.com/googleapis/openapi-compiler

-4. Build and install the OpenAPI compiler.
+4. [Optional] Rebuild openapi-compiler.
+This is only necessary if you've performed steps 2 or 3 above.

         go install github.com/googleapis/openapi-compiler

 5. Run the OpenAPI compiler.
+This will create a file called "petstore.pb" that contains a binary Protocol Buffer description of a sample API.

         openapi-compiler -input examples/petstore.json -pb

-This will create a file called "petstore.pb" that contains a binary Protocol Buffer description of a sample API.

 6. For a sample application, see apps/report.

+        go install github.com/googleapis/openapi-compiler/apps/report
+		report -input petstore.pb

 ## Copyright